 Sun, Sep.
 10, 2023, 6.00 pm | Laeiszhalle, Recital Hall

-Works by Britten, Otten, Rossini, Edwards, Antheil, Schäfer, Muhly, Borodin and Ibert
+Works by Britten, Otten, Rossini, Barber, Antheil, Schäfer, Muhly, Borodin and Ibert

 The Philharmonic State Orchestra is Hamburg’s largest and oldest orchestra, looking back on many years of musical history.
 When the “Philharmonic Orchestra” and the “Orchestra of the Hamburg Municipal Theatre” merged in 1934, two tradition-steeped orchestras combined.
 Philharmonic concerts have been performed in Hamburg since 1828, artists such as Clara Schumann, Franz Liszt and Johannes Brahms being regular guests of the Philharmonic Society.
 The history of the opera company goes back even further: Hamburg has been home to musical theatre since 1678, even if a regular opera or theatre orchestra was only formed later.
 To this day, the Philharmonic State Orchestra has embodied the sound of the Hansa City, a concert and opera orchestra in one.